snhu-ejanow/CS499-ePortfolio/README.md

 - All buttons have been moved to below the quick navigation bar
 - The text box will either be below or to the right of the image, whichever area has more space
 - The text box can be interacted with to reveal a longer description of each health resort
-- The code will now dynamically accept any number of slides and create a card for each entry
 - Code defining component functionality (such as buttons) has been moved outside of component initialization

 The enhanced artifact can be found [here](https://github.com/snhu-ejanow/CS499-ePortfolio/tree/main/Janowski%20-%20Slide%20Show%20Enhanced).